-The final judge of the inaugural Jacobs/Jones contest will be the acclaimed author Rion Amilcar Scott.
+The final judge of the 2021 Jacobs/Jones contest will be W. Ralph Eubanks.

 The Jacobs/Jones African-American Literary Prize honors the nineteenth-century writers Harriet Jacobs and Thomas H. Jones.
 Jacobs was born in 1813 near Edenton, escaping to Philadelphia in 1842, after hiding for seven years in a crawl space above her grandmother’s ceiling.
 She published her autobiography, Incidents in the Life of a Slave Girl, under a pseudonym in 1861.
 Jacobs died in 1897 and was inducted into the North Carolina Literary Hall of Fame in 1997.

 Jones was born into slavery near Wilmington in 1806.
 Able to purchase the freedom of his wife and all but one of his children, he followed them north in 1849 by stowing away on a brig to New York.
 In the northeast and in Canada, he spoke as a preacher and abolitionist, writing his memoir, The Experience of Thomas Jones, in 1854, as a way to raise funds to buy his eldest child’s freedom.

 This Jacobs/Jones African-American Literary Prize was initiated by Cedric Brown, a Winston-Salem native and graduate of the University of North Carolina at Chapel Hill.
 Though Brown has lived in California the last three decades, he has “deep roots, an abiding love, and a little house in the Tar Heel State,” he said.